Mac Jones Player Prop Bets for NFL Week 6 | New England vs. Dallas 10/17/2021

 Matchup vs. Dallas

-- The Cowboys have the NFL's worst pass defense this season, yielding 327.6 yards per game through the air.
+- This week Jones will face the NFL's worst pass defense (327.6 yards allowed per game).

-- The Cowboys have given up 10 passing TDs this season (2.0 per game), ranking them 21st among NFL defenses.
+- The Cowboys have given up 10 touchdowns through the air (2.0 per game).
+They are 21st in the league in that category.

 Recent Performances